 By the way, in Gludio you should start actively looking for a clan (that is if you’re not a member of one already).
-You should try to always farm in the party, because parties get bonus experience.
-Being a member of a clan, especially a developing one, usually means lots of players with new characters.
-You can group up with some of them, create parties and farm when you’re at similar levels – make sure that the level difference isn’t larger than 5, because it impairs the exp gains of the lower level party members.
+You should aim to always farm in the party, because parties get bonus experience.
+Being a member of a clan, especially a fine, developing one, usually means a lot of players with new characters.
+You can group up with some of them, create parties and farm when you’re at similar levels – make sure that the level difference isn’t larger than 5, because it impairs the exp gain of the lower level party members.

 The quest line will carry you to Windmill Hill when you’re going to have to grind some spiders, Lizardmen, and Orcs.
 After that, you will return to Gludio and set off to Ruins of Agony to slay the undead there.
 After that, you’re going to kill Kanilov, a very weak boss.